itsnotsherm/h4g-2024/README.md

     - `inventory`: Monitor minimart product availability.
     - `preorders`: Manage requests for out-of-stock items.

-Supabase ensures a reliable and modern backend foundation, enhancing both performance and user experience.
+Supabase and Node.js together provide a **reliable, scalable, and modern backend architecture**, enabling seamless performance, robust security, and the flexibility to meet evolving requirements.

 ### Frontend
 The frontend is crafted with **React**, paired with **Material-UI** for a sleek, modern, and fully responsive interface.